 9. Get Other Gamers Involved

-While live streaming is mostly a solo venture, it’s great to get some other gamers involved in the occasional stream.
-It doesn’t have to be a regular feature or official partnership.
+While live streaming is mostly a solo venture, it’s great to get some other gamers involved in your streams.
+It doesn’t have to be a regular feature or an official partnership.
 However, the occasional variety can be a great addition to your channel.

 Try to find gamers with whom you have some chemistry.
 Banter is one of the most entertaining things for gaming audiences, especially in multiplayer games.
-You won’t necessarily need a local gamer who appears in person.
-In fact, some great partnerships are formed between streamers who have never even met offline.
+You won’t necessarily need the gamer to appear in person.
+In fact, some great partnerships are formed between streamers who have never met offline.

 10. Use Decent Equipment

-One of the major aspects that affects your audience’s viewing experience is streaming quality.
+One major factor that affects your audience’s viewing experience is streaming quality.
 You don’t need to worry about establishing a flawless, 4K stream.
 But you need to make sure the quality is acceptable.
 Hissing microphones, serious packet loss, and highly pixelated visuals will chase most audiences away.

 Make sure to equip yourself with a decent microphone and a fast internet connection before you stream.
 If you want to put a face to your stream, invest in a decent webcam too.
 Also, don’t try to play games which are too intensive for your gaming rig.